-Community Law Wellington and Hutt Valley provides a range of services, from drop-in clinics to community advocacy training.
+Community Law Wellington and Hutt Valley provides a range of services, from drop-in clinics to the Student Rights phoneline, Restorative Justice services to community advocacy training.

 Please note, we can’t help with some issues: